AidData's blog is a first cut of our research in international development

 Little is known about Russia’s foreign aid.
 We examine the evidence to see what makes Moscow's spending different.

-Rigorous methods, cutting-edge tools and granular data to answer the question: who is doing what, where, for whom, and to what effect?
+We use rigorous methods, cutting-edge tools, and granular data on international development to answer the question: who is doing what, where, for whom, and to what effect?

 Serving the policy and research communities